xod-wow/LiteMount/README.md

 1. the keybinding triggers a click on the matching LM.ActionButton
 1. if we're not in combat:
     1. the preclick handler on the button runs:
-       - evaluates each line in its action list in turn
+       - evaluates each rule in its action list in turn
        - once one returns a SecureAction, sets up the button's secure attributes
 1. the blizzard secure click handler uses the attributes to perform the mount action